| |

 • Dynamic design load = rX (static maximum load)

-Can speed bumps damage suspension?
+Can speed bumps damage an Automotive Suspension System?

 Depending on the speed at which a speed bump or pothole is encountered while driving, the damage that can be done to the vehicle suspension can be significant.
 Striking a speed bump will force your suspension system into the jounce position, as it tries to absorb the excessive energy.
 Even if the suspension doesn’t bottom out, you are still placing extra wear and fatigue on the components of the suspension when you hit a speed bump.
 For example, if the load Rf is high enough, you could blow out a tire, break a coil spring, or a half shaft.
 The free body diagram below can be generated for vertical tire patch load while driving over a speed bump.